rtts/django-simplecms/README.md

 appropriate section view and insert the rendered result into the final rendered page.

+But that's not all!
+SimpleCMS is easily extendable.
+You can add custom fields to your Page and Section models.
+You can even add one-to-many fields by defining new models with a foreign key to the Section model, and the Edit interface will automagically show the user nested formsets to edit the related instances!
+For a complete example see the included `example` app.

 ## The "Edit" Interface

 Somewhat like the Django Admin site, SimpleCMS comes with its own